-Wish you were here to celebrate it, to once again complain about how your birthday was too close to Christmas, and how you were always “getting gypped” out of presents.
+We all wish you were here to celebrate it, to once again complain about how this day was too close to the biggest of holidays, and how you were always “getting gypped” out of presents.
 Made us laugh every time.

 You had ups and downs, multitudes of challenges, but you always seemed happy.
 Your extended family and wealth of old friends were always around, always entertaining.
 They were a happy bunch as well, with a good word for everyone.

 It was always about love with you.
-And comfort.
+Comfort.
 Especially with your prowess in the kitchen, oh that comfort!
-The coffee pot bubbling on the stove, chicken soup simmering away… My wife and still reminisce about your kitchen whenever we cook in ours.
+The coffee pot bubbling on the stove, chicken soup simmering away…my wife and still reminisce about your kitchen whenever we cook in ours.

 The world has changed since you’ve been gone, and it seems to be for the worse.
 There’s barely any patience anymore, kindness is at a premium, and events that should shake all of us to the core have become sadly commonplace.

-Life was a lot more carefree.
-We didn’t have much to concern us.
+Life was a lot more carefree, without much to concern us.
 There was Vietnam, and Watergate.
-Those events seemed to take place far away from us.
-They didn’t feel like they were around the corner, waiting to burst out at you.
+Those events seemed to take place far away from us, covered by a news cycle once a day, not ad nauseum.

 I like the idea of a time machine.
 A trip back to a simpler era would be nice, especially if I could take my wife and kids.
 We could lay on the floor of your living room on a Saturday morning, in our pajamas, elbows on the carpet, hands cupping our faces.
 Hanna-Barbera cartoons would be on, and we would be able to smell the aroma of frying meatballs coming from the kitchen.

 What do we do?
-Jonny Quest or go for the fresh, crispy meatball?
+Finish that episode of Jonny Quest – or go for the fresh, crispy meatball?

-Anyway, I’m getting off track.
-Most of your generation is gone, and the kind deeds and compassion they expressed may have gone right along with them.
-Except you did your best to pass them to us.
+Most of your generation is gone, and the kind deeds and compassion they expressed may have gone right along with them – but you did your best to pass them to us.
 It was a source of your pride.
 Your great grandchildren, in their earliest stages, are already the citizens you hoped they would be.
 Being up to me, they will follow in the footsteps of the great generation they came after, the one that you were part of.